WHAT IS CANCER SCREENING?

 WHAT SCREENING SHOULD I GET?

-If you’re not sure what type of screening is right for you or someone you care about, Screening For Life can help.
-Try the online Screening For Life risk assessment tool.
+If you’re not sure what type of screening is right for you or someone you care about, visit Screening For Life to learn more about cancer screening.

-The variety of cancer screening tests can seem complicated, but you can trust Screening For Life to help clear up any confusion about mammograms, Pap tests and colorectal cancer screening.
+The variety of cancer screening tests can seem complicated, but you can trust Screening For Life to help clear up any confusion about breast, cervical and colorectal cancer screening.
 There are a few colorectal cancer screening tests that are available, including the Fecal Immunochemical (FIT) test.
 You can also find out how to book a screening test at Screening For Life.